staret-hub/SMon/README.md

-# smon
+# SMon
-smon makes it easy to install the application as a service.
+SMon makes it easy to install the application as a service.